orellabac/onprem-install/docs/README.preview-single-host.md

 ## Check the prerequisites
 You will need...
 1. A linux server with docker installed and running.
 It should have the `docker-compose` and `curl` commands available as well.
 Make sure the system user account you intend to use for running CodeStream is able to run docker commands.
 The fully qualified hostname of the linux server should be resolvable in DNS and you'll need it for the installation.

 1. A valid SSL wildcard certificate along with it's corresponding key and certificate authority bundle (3 files in all).
 They should all be in pem format.

+1. At this time, CodeStream OnPrem is invitation only.
+You will need an account on [Docker Hub](https://hub.docker.com) and you will need to be invited to the TeamCodeStream organization.

 To simplify the initial configuration, there is a **bash** script that will take you through the configuration process.
 You can also use it to control the